Xilinx/brevitas/tests/README.md

 - brevitas: tests for the main functionalities of the library.
 Only brevitas and the test packages should be needed to run these tests.
 - brevitas_examples: tests for the quantization examples in _src\_brevitas\_examples_.
 - brevitas_finn: tests for the integration with the FINN export-flow.
-- brevitas_ort: tests for the different brevitas onnx exports with standard operators, leveraging onnxruntime.
+- brevitas_ort: tests for the different brevitas ONNX exports with standard operators, leveraging onnxruntime.

 In particular, within the _brevitas_ folder, the subfolder structure matches the one in _src\_brevitas_.
 A class in _src\_brevitas\_core_ will have its corresponding test in _tests\_brevitas\_core_.